 The district invites and appreciates the efforts of volunteers who are willing to serve our district and students.

-If you are interested in volunteering, please contact Clay Hudgins at (979) 478-6814 for more information and to complete an application.
+If you are interested in volunteering, please contact: Clay Hudgins at (979) 478-6814 or chudgins@brazosisd.net for more information and to complete an application.